Dorraine Zief Law Library

 Selection Process

 The law librarians work collaboratively to review and identify various materials for acquisition by the law library.
-Law faculty, students, and other library staff assist in the selection process by keeping the librarians informed about patron requests and gaps in the collection.
+The librarians, informed by law faculty, students, and other library staff, address patron requests and collection gaps to enhance the library's offerings.
 In addition, the research librarians regularly evaluate specific subject areas of interest to faculty to ensure that the library collection supports teaching and scholarship needs.
+Furthermore, research librarians, acting as faculty liaisons, closely monitor areas of scholarly interest pertinent to their respective faculties.

 Weeding